illiumst/F-IKS_demonstrator/README.md

 - `FullScreenUI`: deactivred by default, can be activted via `FullscreenButton`.
 Distracting elements like the timeslider etc. disappear.
 - `LoadingCanvas`: contains a roting loading circle ([Asset: Animated Loading Icons)](https://assetstore.unity.com/packages/2d/gui/icons/animated-loading-icons-47844) and text display and is shown when the scene is started while the JSON data is processing.

+The `System` empty GameObject contains all the major scripts that are handling the program flow.
+It has the scripts `JSONReader`, `EnvironmentStateManager`, `ObjectSpawner`, `InputManager` and `UIShowAndHide` attached to it.

 # Prefabs

 A prefab is a component of (potentially nested) gameObjects that can be reused multiple times and spawned as an object.